 Manual therapies such as manipulation and mobilization

-At Mountain Health & Performance we will conduct a thorough history and physical examination to properly diagnose your neck pain.
-After a diagnosis we will create a plan of management that may involve the above treatments which are most appropriate for you.
+At Mountain Health & Performance North Vancouver chiropractor clinic our doctors will conduct a history and physical examination to properly diagnose your neck pain.
+After a diagnosis our chiropractors will create a plan of management that may involve the above treatments which are most appropriate for you.

 Yoga for Neck Pain: